Creamy Gochujang Pasta e Ceci

 How to Make This Recipe

-Open a can of chickpeas and pour the liquid into a blender cup.
+Step 1 - Make the chickpea broth: Open a can of chickpeas and pour the liquid into a blender cup.
 Blend the liquid with half of the chickpeas until nice and smooth.

-Set the other half of the chickpeas aside. - Saute the aromatics:
+Set the other half of the chickpeas aside.

-Get your garlic and rosemary going with some olive oil in the pan.
-Add the onion and saute until everything is soft and aromatic. - Cook down the pastes:
+Step 2 - Saute the aromatics: Get your garlic and rosemary going with some olive oil in the pan.
+Add the onion and saute until everything is soft and aromatic.

-Add the tomato paste and the gochujang and stir everything together.
+Step 3 - Cook down the pastes: Add the tomato paste and the gochujang and stir everything together.
 Cook that down for a couple of minutes, until you start to see the color change from a more vibrant, bright red to deep red.
-You'll also see some browning on the sides and bottom of the pan -- that is all good stuff, indicating nice caramelization which means more flavor! - Simmer the broth:

-Add the chickpea broth and the vegetable broth.
+Step 4 - Simmer the broth: Add the chickpea broth and the vegetable broth.
 Bring the mixture to a boil, and scrape any brown bits from the bottom or sides of the pan.
 Simmer the broth for 10 minutes, or until it's thickened slightly.

-At this point it should taste nicely seasoned with a bit of heat, but feel free to adjust seasonings if you want things spicier or saltier. - Cook the pasta:
+Step 5 - Stir in the pasta and let everything cook on a vigorous simmer until it's al dente.
 Meanwhile, mix together some garlic and parsley in a bowl.
 Heat the oil over the stove until shimmering, then pour it over the parsley-garlic mixture.

-Stir in the cheese and half of the parsley-garlic oil.
+Step 6 - Finish and serve: Stir in the cheese and half of the parsley-garlic oil.
 Divide amongst serving bowls, and top with more cheese and parsley-garlic oil.
 Enjoy!

 Storage Instructions

-This stew will last 2-3 days in the fridge.
+This stew will last 2 - 3 days in the fridge.
 The flavors will continue to develop and get even more delicious.
 However, the pasta will continue to absorb more liquid and soften in texture, and the stew will thicken even more.
 Bottom line: It'll still taste good, but it definitely has a "leftovers" vibe as the texture is much softer.
 You will definitely want to add more liquid to loosen the stew when reheating.

 If you want to make it ahead of time, I recommend cooking the broth (sans pasta) and storing it in the fridge.
 Just before serving, cook the pasta in the broth and finish the dish.